DSchriemer/World-War-1-Timeline/README.md

 # World War 1 Timeline
-This timeline is a webapp built with HTML, CSS, and Node.js
+The World War 1 timeline is a web application built with HTML, CSS, and Node.js.

 ![](Images/screen1.png)